-A native of Moscow, our newest featured client Andrey Gritsman has been teaming up with Writer’s Relief for almost twenty years!
+A native of Moscow, our featured client Andrey Gritsman has been teaming up with Writer’s Relief for almost twenty years!
 During that time, he’s received a 2019 Best of the Net anthology nomination.
 He also received the 2009 Pushcart Prize Honorable Mention XXIII, was nominated for the Pushcart Prize several times (2005–2011) and was on the Short List for the PEN American Center Biennial Osterweil Poetry Award.

 Read on and watch the video to hear how Writer’s Relief has helped Andrey perfect and target his work, leading to a staggeringly impressive tally of over one hundred publications.

 I don’t know what I would do without Writer’s Relief.
 Being a foreign-born writer, I absolutely would not have been able to manage all that it took for me to achieve over one hundred publications.
 They give me great, sincere advice and technical help, and their expertise at literary strategy has been hugely beneficial to my career as a writer.

 With their help, I have been able to publish my work extensively.
 I’ve won a Best of the Net award, a Pushcart Prize Honorable Mention, as well as several Pushcart nominations.